 It is wondrous how the marvel of technology and the human mind has made it possible for us to benefit from so many of nature's creations.
 Long ago, it was unthinkable that we could extract, let alone consume plants' chlorophyll.
 Now, this green pigment is helping people all around the world!

 Besides the liquid form we talked about, you can find chlorophyll in capsules, which I haven't tried yet.
 These capsules might be easier to consume (convenience and taste-wise), but the body absorbs liquids better.

-You may find that drinking green water doesn't sound convenient for you.
-That's alright, to each his/her own!
+You may find that drinking green water doesn't at all sound sexy to you.
+That's alright.
 But you are likely to still want to harness the benefits of chlorophyll.
 Eating a chlorophyll-rich diet will do the same for you.
 Consume more dark leafy greens and fresh herbs.
 Regularly consume these, and your skin will look its best in no time.

 Wheatgrass is also a member of the chlorophyll family, and I can't wait to tell you more about it in a future post.

 Have you tried chlorophyll water?
 Share your thoughts in the comment section below!